d-lynch95/Blue_Ocean_Travel/README.md

 - I had an issue with the AWS settings as I had been using AWS_S3_REGION_NAME = 'Europe (Ireland) eu-west-1' this was fixed by changing the settings to AWS_S3_REGION_NAME = 'eu-west-1'.

 - I had an issue in that when I was connecting AWS and trying to deploy my project the backend django admin panel was wiped of it users and product data.
+This error was due to the ProcFile being located in the 'blue_ocean' folder and not being in the root directory.